bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_8.rst

 .. seealso::
    For more information on Bokeh's ``ColumnDataSource``, see
    |ColumnDataSource| in the user guide and
-   :class:`~bokeh.models.sources.ColumnDataSource` in the reference guide.
+   :class:`~bokeh.models.ColumnDataSource` in the reference guide.

    For information about adding data to a ColumnDataSource, see :ref:`ug_basic_data_cds_streaming`.
 Information about replacing data of a